teadytopblogger9/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, strive for clarity and conciseness.
 Write code that's easy to read, understand, and maintain.
 Avoid unnecessary complexity; it often leads to bugs and harder debugging.
 Remember, you're not just writing code for the computer but also for fellow humans who may interact with it in the future."

 Also, "Optimize for readability first, then performance." - Martin Fowler.
 Focus on making your code clear and functional before prematurely optimizing it.
 Premature optimization can lead to obfuscated code and might not even solve the actual bottlenecks.
 Use profiling tools to identify where optimizations are genuinely needed."

+# 2024-01-29
+- Today's programming wisdom is to always prioritize your time and focus on the most important tasks.
+This means breaking down your project into smaller, manageable tasks and prioritizing them based on their impact on your overall goal.
+By doing this, you can ensure that you are making progress towards your goal and not getting sidetracked by less important details.

+Another piece of wisdom for programmers is never to be afraid to ask for help.
+If you come across a problem or don't understand a concept, reach out to your colleagues, friends, or online communities.
+There is always someone willing to help, and by asking for assistance, it can save you hours or even days of wasted time.
+Remember, knowledge is power, so don’t be scared to learn and grow as a programmer.